Psianturi/near-ft-claim-service/README.md

 4. **Distribute RPC traffic.** Populate `RPC_URLS` with multiple providers (FastNEAR + public RPC) to reduce throttling.
 The client automatically round-robins each request.
 5. **Smoke test** `/send-ft` once the service restarts.
 A 200 response with sub-second latency indicates the signer pool is healthy.
 6. **Run the benchmark** via `./testing/artillery/run-artillery-test.sh testnet`, then archive the JSON (under `testing/artillery/`) along with key metrics (success count, ETIMEDOUT, tail latency) for comparison.
+7. **Tune the arrival profile.** Start with a lighter profile (e.g. create `testing/artillery/benchmark-testnet-light.yml` that ramps from 40→100 TPS) to validate batching and RPC distribution before attempting the 100→200 TPS stress phase in `benchmark-testnet.yml`.

 If success rates dip after increasing `WORKER_COUNT`, double-check that the process was restarted and that every worker has a dedicated key; otherwise nonce contention will surface as 500 responses and ETIMEDOUT errors in Artillery.

+**Latest snapshot (2025-10-03, 8 workers / 8 keys):**

+- 43,700 total requests, 1,036 HTTP 200 responses (~24 TPS achieved).
+- 33,554 ETIMEDOUT and 9,110 HTTP 500 responses (`The account doesn't have enough balance`).
+- Median latency 1.94 s, p95 latency 7.26 s.
+Additional batching and RPC pooling remain the priority improvements.

+Increase workers to 10 in tandem with key generation before the next full benchmark so the service can maintain throughput gains once batching and RPC tuning are in place.

 ---